MathieuVedana/single-spa-typescript-yarn-worspace/README.md

+> :warning: **At this commit, vscode is happy to see modules and updates of modules coming from other @mma packages**

 # Introduction

 This repo under construction is a sample to build a single-spa project using typescript, yarn workspace and vscode.